Does your face feel better if you don’t wash it at night? Make nighttime cleansing tenable by adding just two products to your routine.

 I know that nighttime cleansing is marketed as non-negotiable, but my skin always felt off or uncomfortable afterward.

 In an attempt to do the right thing, I’d try to make a routine of it.
 Unfortunately, the stinging and burning would begin after only a couple of days.
-Even moisturizer caused facial distress.
+Moisturizers seemed to make it worse.

-So, to prevent my face hurting, I’d apply night cream without cleansing.
+So, to prevent my face from hurting, I’d apply night cream without cleansing beforehand.

 Speaking to other men, I discovered that I wasn’t alone in this predicament.
 It seems that few of us tolerate more than a once-daily cleanse, usually under the shower in the morning.

-And another thing many of us don’t like about nighttime cleansing—the stress.
+And another thing many of us don’t like about nighttime cleansing is the time and trouble it takes.

 Surely it wasn’t worth it.
 Besides, my skin looked great without this kerfuffle.